48 Hours in Marfa: A Definitive Guide

 Late lunch at Larry’s for the burgers and tunes

 You’ve earned it after the hike, driving, and tons of photos - so head back the 30 minutes from Valentine to Marfa and get ready for some of the best burgers, full-stop.
-Open most days from 11a-4p, Larry’s features incredible burgers (with a huge following in Austin from the pop-up days), beer, wine, and great tunes on cassette - all that and a great outdoor patio too.
+Open most days from 11a-4p, Larry’s features incredible burgers (with a huge following in Austin from the pop-up days), beer, wine, and great tunes on cassette - all that and a shaded outdoor patio too.

 @larrysinmarfa | 303 E El Paso St, Marfa, TX 79843

-Find your solace around town
+Find your solace around town and unwind

 A trip to Marfa is incomplete without some amount of truly unplanned and unstructured time.